RGBlife/news-api/README.md

     ```
 ## Additional Information

-Check out what API endpoints are available and how to use them by going to [API Info](https://article-hub-api.onrender.com/api/)
+Check out what API endpoints are available and how to use them by going to [API Info](https://article-hub-api.onrender.com/api/) (I recommend installing the popular [JDON viewer](https://chromewebstore.google.com/detail/json-viewer/gbmdgpbipfallnflgajpaliibnhdgobh)  chrome extension that will display the JSON data in a more readable format.

 The API has been created using the [MVC design pattern](https://developer.mozilla.org/en-US/docs/Glossary/MVC) and the database is stored on [ElephantSQL](https://www.elephantsql.com/) and hosted using [Render](https://render.com/).